Purpello/insuranceML_model/README.md

 # Model Description

-The winning model was a GBM (Gradient Boosting Machine model).
+The winning model was a GBM (Gradient Boosting Machine) model.
 Below is a summary of metrics from 5 cross-validation rounds, followed by variable importances.
 The mean **mae** in the first table tells that on average, our predictions are within about $2500 of actual costs.
 The second table tells us that the two most important variables for predicting insurance costs are the ones we have the most control over: being a smoker (yes/no) and our BMI, with smoking being by far the strongest predictor.

 ![image](https://user-images.githubusercontent.com/7217660/221303800-ace82286-4904-4774-b424-e9143ab621b4.png)